Victorian Railways flat wagons: QMX, VQFX/Y, RCFX/F/Y (63ft skeletal)

 By 1978 it was becoming clear that ISO containers were the future of long-distance transport, so the railways had a reduced requirement for wagons that could be used with other goods.
 To cut down the weight and cost of construction, the FQX design was modified to a skeletal layout.
-In 1979/80, the cost per wagon was around $36,420 each; taking into account inflation, that made for a 15% saving on construction cost when compared to the earlier FQX design.

 Forty wagons to the new design were initially constructed at Bendigo, followed by 20 at Newport.
 All had entered service by the middle of 1978.
 The code was unusual relative to previous VR practice because the 1979 recoding was just around the corner, and it would have been easy to recode from "QMX" to "VQMX".
 However, by the time the new codes were adopted the official code was "VQFX", requiring repainting of the code boards.

-Like their predecessors, these wagons could take three 20 ft containers, or one 40 ft plus one 20 ft.
-Weight was reduced to just over 18 tons, and capacity increased to 57 tons.
-As with earlier classes, the fleet was permitted to be overloaded by up to four tons if the speed limit was reduced to 80 km/h.

 A further 75 wagons were built in 1980 at Bendigo Workshops, entering service as VQFX.
 In the late 1980s these latter vehicles were provided with upgraded bogies, permitting higher speeds for the Melbourne to Adelaide Superfreighter services.
 They were reclassified VQFY to reflect the higher operating speed.

 The remaining sixty vehicles were leased to the National Rail Corporation in 1994 and reclassed RQFX.
 Speculation at the time was that the fleet would be returned to Victoria, but a number were upgraded to 2CM bogies permitting a higher operating speed, and recoded to RQFY.
 Many are now operating with Pacific National, as RQFX.

-SDS Models has produced ready-to-run models of the wagons.

 VQGX

 During 1980–1981, the remaining fourteen flexi-van bogie wagons, classed VQBX/VQBY, were converted to regular container wagons, and reclassed VQGX.

-Wagons previously numbered 30, 29, 26, 32, 38, 27 and 31 had the turntable equipment removed and the drop-centres filled in, but retained the drooped ends, and taller-than-normal ISO container ports were installed at the outer corners to compensate for the difference in height.
-These became VQGX 1-3 and 13-16 respectively.
-The remaining flexivan wagons, 12, 14, 25, 13, 22, 11, 23 and 25, were recoded to VQGX 4-12 and essentially rebuilt to a normal container wagon profile, with a flat deck.

 In 1994 the entire class of sixteen was leased to the National Rail Corporation and recoded RQZX., although when returned to Victoria in 1996 they were restored to their earlier codes.
 In 1997, VQGX 14 was reclassified as VZKF14.